 Bottle gourds can be available around the season in the regions wherever suitable conditions for their growth exist.
 In the markets, look for fresh produce featuring tender, medium size, uniform, light green color fruit.
 Take a close look of its stem, which may offer a valuable hint whether the produce is fresh or aged.

 Avoid those with oversize, mature, yellow-discoloration, cuts, and bruise on their surface.
 Tiny spots on the surface, however, would not lessen their quality.

-At home, store them inside the refrigerator set at adequate humidity where they stay fresh for 3-4 days.
+At home, store them in the refrigerator set at adequate humidity where they stay fresh for 3-4 days.

 |Bottle gourd cut sections.
 Note for ice-white, spongy flesh, and tiny, soft seeds.|

-Bottle gourd is one of the most common vegetable in continuous use since ancient times.
+Bottle gourd is one of the most common vegetables in continuous use since ancient times.
 To prepare, wash the fruit in cold water and dry mop using a soft cloth or paper towel.
-Trim its top end in case of round or pear shaped calabash and either ends in case of elongated gourd.
+Trim its top end in case of round or pear shaped calabash and either end in case of an elongated gourd.
 Peeling may not be required in case of tender fruits.
 Chop the produce into uniform desired chunks for even cooking.

 Here are some serving tips:

-Fresh calabash is used in variety of stews, curries, sweet recipes across the world.
-In the Indian subcontinent where it is popularly known as lauuki, used in the preparation of sabzi, sambar, chutney, soup, raitha, etc.
+Fresh calabash is used in a variety of stews, curries, sweet recipes across the world.
+In the Indian subcontinent where it is popularly known as lauuki, employed in the preparation of sabzi, sambar, chutney, soup, raita, etc.

-In India and Pakistan, its flesh is used to prepare mouth-watering sweet dish, lauki ki halwa.
+In India and Pakistan, its flesh is used to prepare a mouth-watering sweet dish, lauki-ki-halwa.

 In Africa, where it is thought to have taken its origin, calabash is used in stews with meat, poultry, and seafood.

-In India, bottle gourd juice is a popular drink for its known health benefits.
+In India, bottle gourd juice is a favorite drink for its known health benefits.